MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-examples.md

 [!INCLUDE [temp](../../_shared/version-azure-devops.md)]

-This document provides guidanace on how to generate the following example reports in Power BI:
+This document provides guidance on how to generate the following example reports in Power BI:

 - [Number of Work Items](#number-of-work-items)
 - [Number of Bugs by Area Path and Priority](#number-of-bugs-by-area-path-and-priority)